Top credit cards for 2026

 If you’re eligible then the most you’ll make from a credit card is via a welcome bonus.
 Often you’ll only get it once, unless you go without a card from the same provider for a couple of years, though there are a handful that allow you to get more than one.

-• Card fee: £25 (can get this back via cashback site)
+Card fee£25 (can get this back via referral links or occasional offers)

 You’ll earn 5% on the first £2,500 you spend in the first three months, and then reverts to the underlying 0.75% once you reach that total or the start of the fourth month.

 The downside is the bonus and ongoing cashback isn’t paid for 12 months.
-Be sure to go via a cashback site when you apply to cancel out the first year’s fee.
+Be sure to go via a referral link to cancel out the first year’s fee.

 Choosing this card (or the Nectar Amex) also means you’re eligible for another welcome bonus from the Platinum card, though I’d only consider this when it is boosted.
 More here.